-629 migrants on humanitarian ship caught in Mediterranean limbo
+629 migrants stranded as Italy's populists refuse to let ship dock

 Europe 'minding its own private interest'

-Italy's Interior Minister Matteo Salvini wrote on Facebook Sunday morning that Italy was saying "no" to human trafficking.
+In his Facebook post on Sunday, Salvini argued that Italy was far from the only European country to adopt an unwelcoming stance on migrants.

 "In the Mediterranean Sea, there are boats carrying Dutch, Spanish, Gibraltar and British flags.
-There are NGO's from Spain and Germany, meanwhile there is also Malta that does not welcome anyone.
+There are NGO's from Spain and Germany, meanwhile there is also Malta that does not welcome anyone," he wrote.

 "There is France too, that refuses and pushes back at their border.
-There is Spain that protects their own borders with weapons, well, that means all of Europe is minding its own private interest," Salvini wrote.
+There is Spain that protects their own borders with weapons, well, that means all of Europe is minding its own private interest."

-"Starting today Italy will commence to say NO to human trafficking, NO to the business of clandestine immigration.
+"Starting today Italy will commence to say NO to human trafficking, NO to the business of clandestine immigration."

 "My objective is to guarantee a peaceful life to all these people in Africa and to our children in Italy."